saylordotorg/course_cs402/Unit08.md

+---
+layout: default
+title: "CS402: Computer Communications and Networks"
+course_description: "A detailed introduction to the basic hardware, software, and architectural components of computer communications in local area networks.
+Focuses on understanding the basics of computer networks, switching, routing, protocols, and security."
+next: ../../../
+previous: ../Unit07
+---
 **Unit 8: Final Exam** <span id="8"></span>
 -   **Final Exam: The Saylor Foundation’s “CS402 Final Exam”**
     Link: The Saylor Foundation’s [“CS402 Final